-3.5.5.4 Workflow
+3.5.6.4 Workflow

 Workflows can instruct data access services to send query results to third parties and to apply transformations as the data is moved.
 This task requires that the workflow services have intimate knowledge of the capabilities of the data access services.
 Also, a call to a distributed query service may cause a variety of data movements and operations on other machines.
 For these reasons a data service can provide information to the workflow manager to ensure that the workflow enactment takes full account of the effect of distributed queries on the network and other resources.
+(See also §3.3.9.)

-3.5.5.5 Provisioning
+3.5.6.5 Execution Planning and Job Management